The artist behind loki loves

 Let’s get to know each other a bit better

 My art practice is currently part-time (as I also work in my other business by day supporting women to reach their business goals) as it supports my art business.
-I am hoping to sell my artworks and photo prints in my shop to fund my creative journey and allow me to enter more exhibitions and grow my skills.
+I am hoping to sell my artworks and photo prints in my shop to share the beauty I see, raise awareness of threatened species and ultimately fund my creative journey.

-Funnily enough, I've never felt like a creative person, I enjoyed art class very much, especially trying different materials like linocut, sculpture, and oil painting with a trowel.
+Funnily enough, I've never felt like a creative person, I enjoyed art class very much, especially trying different materials like linocut, sculpture, and oil painting with a palette knife.
 Visits to galleries and museums opened my eyes to so many styles of art.
 But I wasn’t really encouraged as a kid and just remember being told I couldn’t draw.
-I had no idea decades later I would fall in love with watercolour and want to pursue it as a career.
+I had no idea decades later I would fall in love with watercolour and want to pursue it as an artist.
 I had no idea how my life would change in my 40’s.

-Out of the blue, I had a migraine, or so I first thought, that lasted weeks and just got worst and worst.
+Then one day, out of the blue, I had a migraine.
+Or so I first thought, that lasted weeks and just got worst and worst.
 Then an excruciating stabbing pain in my right ear drove me to get answers.
 After being diagnosed with Trigeminal Neuralgia, a neurological facial pain disorder I was struggling.
 I felt lost and didn’t know who I was anymore.

-My husband bought me some watercolour mermaid markers for Christmas 2017, I didn’t really know what to do with them but eventually starting to play with them.
-I enjoyed creating even those the shapes and colours were basic, I got into it more and started to discover this quiet place within me, peaceful and away from pain and judgment.
+My husband bought me some watercolour mermaid markers for Christmas, I didn’t really know what to do with them but eventually started to play with them.
+I enjoyed creating even though the shapes and colours were basic, I got into it more and started to discover this quiet place within me, peaceful and away from pain and judgment.
 That was the start of my creative journey.
 In 2019 I decided I wanted to become an artist to share my passions and journey with dealing with pain through creativity.
-You can read more about it in my blog.
+You can read more about it in my blogs.

 I have become obsessed with watercolour pigments.
 I have no fear of the blank page but rather see it as an exploration into my mind and environment.
-I have developed a passion for botanical painting, it’s like a veil has fallen from my eyes and I see the rainbow of delights on every street, small treasures in the cracks of the pavement, the resilience of life on a dead tree stump.
+I have developed a passion for botanical painting, it’s like a veil has fallen from my eyes and I see the rainbow of delights on every street.

 Continuing to hone my skills and understanding of watercolours, improve my illustration and grow my knowledge of Australian biodiversity so I can better communicate what I see onto paper.
 I want to play with colour and form to have a positive impact on my environment, evolving as we all must do.